Introduction

 3. MSCI EAFE Index

-MSCI EAFE is a widely recognized international equities index consisting of large companies across developed countries in Europe, Australasia, and the Far East, excluding the U.S. and Canada.
-MSCI EAFE includes equities across a range of industries and regions, providing broad opportunities for growth.
-Again, It is important to note that the Nationwide Peak plan has caps in place for the MSCI EAFE index, meaning that you will be credited only a small part of the MSCI EAFE return to your annuity.
+The MSCI EAFE is a widely recognized international equities index comprising large companies across developed countries in Europe, Australasia, and the Far East, excluding the U.S. and Canada.
+MSCI EAFE encompasses equities across a diverse range of industries and regions, offering broad opportunities for growth.
+Again, it is essential to note that the Nationwide Peak plan has caps in place for the MSCI EAFE index, meaning that you will receive only a portion of the MSCI EAFE return credited to your annuity.

 4. Morgan Stanley 3D Index

 Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
-The Fixed Value Rate at the time of writing this article was 4.05%.
-This rate may change from time to time and can vary from state to state.
+The Fixed Rate at the time of writing this article was 3.20%.
+This rate may change periodically and can vary from state to state.
 Consult your financial advisor for the latest rates.

 Rates and Costs